Linda's Lunacy

 Now…. to answer the question that I get asked about a hundred times a day……….What’s For Dinner?

-Saturday – quick & easy- Dinner out
+Saturday – quick & easy- Leftovers – Chicken and Rice, broccoli

 For more ideas, visit Menu Plan Monday